 Coastal programs allow classes to study the ecology of some of the world's most diverse and beautiful outdoor environments.
-Fieldguides teach about Native American Ohlone and Miwok history, ocean, tide pool, and beach ecology, and coast redwood forest and oak chaparral ecosystems.
+Fieldguides teach about Native American Ohlone or Miwok history, ocean, tide pool, and beach ecology, and coast redwood forest and oak chaparral ecosystems.
 An ethic of conservation and stewardship is integrated into all we teach.
 Service Learning projects are a popular activity incorporated into any program.

 We offer coast programs such as the one described below using various sites.
 Some favorites include: Pt.
 Reyes National Seashore, Pt.
 Lobos State Preserve, Toro Park near Monterey, Memorial County Park in Pescadero, Sonoma County and Mendocino County State Parks, and more.
 Go to our Popular Programs page to learn more about what we typically do at the different sites.
 Our 5 day schedule below gives you an idea of some of the many different activities you can incorporate into your program of any length.
 Watch a science program in action.

 A Sample Schedule for a 5 day program: